rafaelcerqueira/rafaelcerqueira/README.md

 ### You're welcome!

-I am a Front-End & Back-End Web Developer who is continuously enhancing my skills and gaining valuable experience.
-Currently, I am pursuing my studies at the Federal University of Bahia in the Interdisciplinary Science and Technology program.
-Please take a moment to explore the technologies I frequently work with, listed below.
-If you would like to learn more about me, feel free to reach out and get in touch.
+I'm a Front-End & Back-End developer, always looking to enhance my skills and gain more experience.
+Currently, I'm studying at the Federal University of Bahia in the Interdisciplinary Science and Technology program.

+Check out the technologies I frequently work with down below.
+If you want to know more about me, feel free to reach out and get in touch!

 #### Skills (I'm currently working):